conjee/conjee.github.io/_posts/2019-08-02-use-python-generator-as-iterator.md

 ---
 layout: post
-title: "Python Generator as Iterator"
+title: "Use Python Generator as Iterator"
 categories: programming
 ---